refinajs/refina/docs/guide/essentials/lowlevel.md

 > `TheElement` above is the type of the element, e.g. `HTMLDivElement` or `SVGPathElement`.

-All the properties of the `data` parameter will be assigned to the element in the following ways:
+All the properties of the `data` parameter will be assigned to the element in the following two ways:

-**For HTML elements:**
+**For HTML elements (or custom elements):**

 ```ts
 for (const key in data) {